microsoft/GSL/README.md

 The library includes types like `span<T>`, `string_span`, `owner<>` and others.

 The entire implementation is provided inline in the headers under the [gsl](./include/gsl) directory.
 The implementation generally assumes a platform that implements C++14 support.
-There are specific workarounds to support MSVC 2015.

 While some types have been broken out into their own headers (e.g. [gsl/span](./include/gsl/span)), it is simplest to just include [gsl/gsl](./include/gsl/gsl) and gain access to the entire library.